unartig/sepsis_osc/typst/chapters/dnm.typ

 A resilient state corresponds to cases where both the phase and frequency of the parenchymal layer are synchronized, but the immune layer exhibits both frequency and phase clustering.

 It is important to note, that the #acr("ODE") dynamics or system variable trajectories *do not* translate to the evolution of a patients pathological state.
-Instead the amount of desynchronization of the parenchymal layer when reaching a steady system state can be interpreted as the current state of a patients organ functionality.
+Instead, the amount of desynchronization of the parenchymal layer when reaching a steady system state can be interpreted as the current state of a patients organ functionality.
 The "result" or solution of the coupled oscillator system does not provide any temporal insights, but only describe the current condition.
+Time-steps taken inside the model cannot be compared to any real-world time quantity.

 // #figure(tree_fig)